Badgerati/Pode/docs/Tutorials/Restarting/Types/AutoRestarting.md

 # Auto-Restarting

-You can schedule automatic server restarts by using the `server.restart` section within your `server.psd1` configuration file.
+You can schedule automatic server restarts by using the `Server.Restart` section within your `server.psd1` configuration file.
 You can schedule server restarts in 3 ways:

 1. **Periodic**: A single value that defines after how many minutes the server should restart.
 2. **Times**: An array of times that define at which times each day the server should restart.
-3. **Cron Expressions**: An array of [`cron expression`](../../Misc/CronExpressions) that define when the server should restart.
+3. **Cron Expressions**: An array of [`cron expression`](../../../Misc/CronExpressions) that define when the server should restart.

 The section in your `server.psd1` file could look as follows (you can define 1 or all):